alexiusvdt/inventory-tracker/README.md

 * Clone this repo to your workspace
 * Navigate to the root directory and open a terminal
 * Enter `npm install` to install necessary packages
+* Navigate one level down into the `bean-tracker` directory
 * To run the program, either enter:

 * `npm start` (this runs the app in the development mode, enabling live reloads and linting errors in the console.n the console.

 * `npm run build` (no development features)

-[http://localhost:3000](http://localhost:3000)
+The site will be available at [http://localhost:3000](http://localhost:3000)

 ## Known Bugs

 ## Thanks
+ Fox Mulder

 ## License